 Guide Star Catalog

-The JWST proposal planning system is currently using the Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
+The JWST proposal planning system currently uses Guide Star Catalog (GSC) version 2.4 for the selection of guide stars and reference stars.
 GSC 2.4, released for JWST use in November 2017, is a major update to the GSC used for many years for HST operations.
 GSC 2.4 is a merger of GSC 2.3 with data from 2MASS, Sloan Digital Sky Survey (SDSS) DR13, Gaia DR1, and VISTA1 Hemisphere Survey (VHS) DR4.
 SDSS and VHS stellar data improve the quality of the GSC, particularly at the fainter magnitudes (J > 17), which significantly improves the JWST guide star availability at higher Galactic latitudes.

 Guide star availability

 Guide Star Catalog objects need to meet a number of requirements, discussed below, in order to be considered a JWST guide star candidate for a given observation.
-The areal density of guide star candidates is strongly correlated with Galactic latitude, with the density falling sharply for regions about 35° above or below the plane of the galaxy.
-The FGS FOV and sensitivity, along with the depth of known stars in the Guide Star Catalog, determine the availability of guide stars for any particular pointing and orientation of the telescope.
+The area density of guide star candidates is strongly correlated with Galactic latitude, with the density falling sharply for regions about 35° above or below the plane of the galaxy.
+The FGS field of view and sensitivity, along with the depth of known stars in the Guide Star Catalog, determine the availability of guide stars for any particular pointing and orientation of the telescope.
 Mission requirements call for a 95% probability of acquiring a guide star and maintaining pointing stability for any permitted pointing of the telescope.
-The statistical availability of guide stars as a function of galactic latitude is used by APT to determine the Visit splitting distance it assumes for each target/observation.
+The statistical availability of guide stars as a function of galactic latitude is used by APT to determine the visit splitting distance it assumes for each target/observation.

 Given the GSC 2.4 content, FGS sensitivity, and operational limitations, the probability of finding a guide star is 98% or higher at all galactic latitudes.
 VHS southern sky coverage is nearly complete but there are small areas of the southern sky that are not yet in the catalog (see www.vista-vhs.org).